 In-kind contributions - are recorded at fair value of the services or items received, if the items received, enhance nonfinancial assets and would otherwise need to be purchased by the Foundation.
-Contributed items that do not need the above criterial are not recognized.
+Contributed items that do not meet the above criteria are not recognized.